-- 1. Stabilize the system's ability to respond to increased demand - 2.
-Add capacity for new publishers and resources - 3.
-Reduce excessive or unwanted duplication and replication to agency file servers ("GDRS nodes") - 4.
-Diversify available methods for publishers to provide resources
+- 1. Stabilize the system's ability to respond to increased demand (completed) - 2.
+Add capacity for new publishers and resources (completed) - 3.
+Reduce excessive or unwanted duplication and replication to agency file servers ("GDRS nodes") (completed) - 4.
+Diversify available methods for publishers to provide resources (pending)

-These improvements will take place over the next year and a half, and are slated behind other projects in terms of timing and priority.
+These improvements will take place over the remaining six months in the fiscal year, and are slated behind other projects in terms of timing and priority.
 During that time, the team continues to focus on governance issues and adding content from new and existing publishers.

-Twenty resources have been published since our last report, one new publisher implemented (Itasca County), and another very close to implementation (Ramsey County).
-As of May 13, the count of published resources accessible through the Commons totals 520:
+Thirteen resources have been published since our last report, a new publisher implemented (Secretary of State), and another very close to implementation (Board of Animal Health).
+As of November 21, the count of published resources accessible through the Commons totals 590:

-Organization Resource Count
+Organization Resource

+Count

+Natural Resources Department 157

 Metropolitan Council 142

-Natural Resources Department 141

-Geospatial Information Office 75
+Geospatial Information Office 77

-Dakota County 54
+Dakota County 60

 Agriculture Department 30

 Minnesota Geological Survey 26

-Pollution Control Agency 18
+Pollution Control Agency 21

 MetroGIS 17

-Transportation Department 11
+Transportation Department 12

+University of Minnesota, Twin Cities 8

+Ramsey County 8

 Health Department 5

-Board of Water and Soil Resources (BWSR) 4
+Board of Water and Soil Resources (BWSR) 5

-University of Minnesota, Twin Cities 4
+Waseca County 5

 Itasca County 4

 Education Department 3

 Lake County 3

+Rice County 3

 Revenue Department 2

 Minnesota Valley Transit Authority 1

-Ramsey County 0
+Secretary of State 1

+Minnesota Board of Animal Health 0

 Funding: Agencies currently provide funding for the operations of the MN Geospatial Commons.
-Currently there are no dedicated funds for enhancements to the site, although a small amount of project funding may be provided this biennium for a series of small improvements.
+Currently there are no dedicated funds for enhancements to the site, although a small amount of project funding has been provided this biennium for a series of small improvements.
 MnGeo is providing a quarter time Operations Manager, technical and administrative support.
 Staff members from several State agencies (most notably: DNR, Agriculture and MPCA) have committed to assisting with operational support.
 Other resources are expected to be made available by MN.IT Services as needed.